JaanuNan/Employee-Shift-Scheduling/README.md

-Okay, based on your request and the provided code, here's a `README.md` file that aims to be as accurate and directly usable as possible when copy-pasted into your GitHub repository.
-I've included anchor links where they seemed appropriate to improve navigation.

----

 # Shift Scheduling Application

 This project is a **Shift Scheduling Application** designed to simplify the process of creating, optimizing, and managing work schedules for a team.
 The application uses a combination of front-end technologies (HTML, JavaScript, FullCalendar) and back-end logic (Python with DEAP for optimization) to generate efficient and fair work schedules.